cloudberrydb/cloudberrydb/src/tools/docker/README.md

 psql -d greenplum
 ```

-# Docker container with GPDB database running
+# Docker container with Open source version of GPDB database running
-For more information follow the [link](ubuntu-16.04/README.md)
+For more information follow the [link](ubuntu16_ppa/README.md)